CleverRaven/Cataclysm-DDA/doc/STEEL_CRAFTING.md

 ### High Carbon Steel

 Approximates SAE 1085, a 0.85% carbon steel with no slag.
 This is a particularly hard steel, often used in metalworking and high strength applications like bladed tools, heavy-duty wires and cables.
 Higher carbon content than this becomes extremely difficult to work outside of a survivor's garage workshop.
+High carbon steel is the most difficult of the mild/medium/high steels to work as it is extremely hard.

 ### Case Hardened Carbon Steel